nicole-dwenger/cdslanguage-sentiment/README.md

 The data, which was downloaded from [kaggle](https://www.kaggle.com/therohk/million-headlines) and described above, is already stored in the `data/` directory, meaning that when cloning the repository it is not necessary to retrieve any data to run the script.

 ### 3. Running the Script
-The script `sentiment.py` extracts sentiment scores for each headline in the date, generates daily means and plot 1-week and 1-month rolling averages over time.
+The script `sentiment.py` extracts sentiment scores for each headline in the data using either spaCyTextBlob or VADER, generates daily means and plots 1-week and 1-month rolling averages over time.
 The script should be called from the `src/` directory:

 ```bash
 # move into src